Vicente Rondón: Professional career

 1971 was an outstanding year for Rondón with a number of title defenses.
 He became the first and only fighter to stop Gomeo Brennan.
-Many experts felt that Rondón could and would defeat Bob Foster.
-Rondon flopped badly against Foster in 1972; being destroyed in two rounds.
-A venture into the heavyweight ranks proved just as bad, as he was beaten by Earnie Shavers, Ron Lyle and José Urtain.
+Many experts felt that Rondón could and would defeat Bob Foster, with a unification fight finally arranged for April 7th, 1972.
+On fight night at Miami Beach, Florida, Rondón was stopped by Foster in two rounds.
+A venture into the heavyweight ranks proved just as bad, as he was beaten by Ron Lyle by TKO, Earnie Shavers by UD, and José Urtain on points.
+Interestingly for a former light heavyweight, he was one of the few fighters to go the distance with famed heavyweight power-puncher Shavers, being the second of just six fighters to lose to Shavers by decision, though he had earlier been stopped by the similarly powerful hitter Lyle.
 Rondón did better in 1973 as he started to trim down in weight.
-He looked highly skilled and impressive by scoring a 10-round decision over undefeated prospect Oliver Wright on Miami Beach.
+He scored an impressive 10-round decision over undefeated prospect Oliver Wright on Miami Beach.
 Shortly after, he stopped heavyweight Mike "Jim" Boswell in four rounds.

-Sadly, Rondón's private life was full of demons.
-He was developing a drinking problem and spending money like it was going out of style.
-An attempt to regain the light heavyweight title, saw him drop a decision to number 1 rated Len Hutchins, and then suffer a 9th-round technical knockout to John Conteh.
+At the same time, Rondón was plagued by troubles outside of the ring.
+He was developing a drinking problem and had very poor spending habits.
+An attempt to regain the light-heavyweight title saw him drop a decision to number 1-rated Len Hutchins; Rondón later suffered a 9th-round technical knockout to John Conteh.
 In 1974, Rondón, weighing 188 pounds, went back to the heavyweight division, where he would be largely unsuccessful.
 He was unable to get off the stool for round three in his fight with Rodney Bobick at Miami Beach, Florida.
-In his next fight he was knocked out in two rounds by former world heavyweight title contender José Roman.
+In his next fight, he was knocked out in two rounds by former world heavyweight title contender José Roman.
+This proved to be the last bout in his career.

-Life after boxing
+Retirement and life after boxing

-Shortly thereafter Rondón's career hit the skids and so did he.
+Shortly after the Roman fight, Rondón faced a litany of problems that forced him into retirement.
 He was confined to a mental hospital, and later arrested on charges of robbing a store for $150.
 Rondon served a prison sentence, and there are unconfirmed reports that he boxed some exhibitions or possibly a professional match while incarcerated.
 Rondón was released from prison a physical wreck.
-Vicente Paul Rondón, the boxing idol of his country, died forgotten, broke and in poverty in Santa Ana de Carapita, a slum of Caracas.
+Rondón, a boxing idol of his country, died in poverty in Santa Ana de Carapita, a slum of Caracas.
 Rondón had been living with his elderly mother at the time.
 He was 54 when he died.